FAQ Call for Action 2023

 Contact us to answer specific questions by email at: firstname.lastname@example.org.

-During the application period, there is an info phone for brief advice on Tuesday 10 to 12h Wednesday and Friday (15 to 17h).
+During the application period, there is an info phone for brief advice on Tuesday 10 to 12h and Wednesday 15 to 17h.

 The info phone can be reached during the consultation hours at the following number: